Positive Thinking: Both Biblical and Scientific

 Thoughts, positive or negative, grow stronger together when fertilized with constant repetition.
 That may explain why so many who are gloomy and gray stay in that mood, and why others who are cheery and enthusiastic continue to be so, even in the midst of difficult circumstances.
 Please do not misunderstand.
 Happiness (like winning) is a matter of right thinking, not intelligence, age or position.
 Our performance is directly related to the thoughts we deposit in our memory bank.
 We can only draw on what we deposit.

 What kind of performance would your car deliver if every morning before you left for work you scooped up a handful of dirt and put it in your crankcase?
-The fine tuned engine would soon be coughing and sputtering.
+The fine-tuned engine would soon be coughing and sputtering.
 Ultimately, it would refuse to start.
 The same is true of your life.
 Thoughts about yourself and attitudes toward others that are narrow, destructive and abrasive produce wear and tear on your mental motor.
-They send you of the road while others drive past.
+They send you off the road while others drive past.

 Stop for a moment and reflect on your thought life.
 What type of deposits do you usually make?